altayaydemir/altay-dot-wtf/data/notes/jakobs-law.md

 It turns out that's a `button`, not an `anchor` tag!

-Their consideration is really thoughtful, but that's not how the links work. 😐
+Their consideration is thoughtful, but that's not how the links work. 😐